muccg/yabi/docs/authentication.rst

 Setting                          Description
 ==============================  ===============
 AUTH_TYPE                       Authenticaton type.
 Set it to *"ldap"*.
-AUTH_SERVER                     List of at least 1 ldap servers.
+AUTH_LDAP_SERVER                List of at least 1 ldap servers.
 Servers will be tried in order.
 Ex. *["ldaps://ldap1.your.domain", "ldap://ldap2.your.domain"]*
 AUTH_LDAP_USER_BASE             Parent DN of place where your users are stored.
 Ex. *"ou=People, dc=your_domain"* AUTH_LDAP_YABI_GROUP_DN         DN of the Yabi user group.
 Ex. *"cn=Yabi, ou=Groups, dc=your_domain"* AUTH_LDAP_YABI_ADMIN_GROUP_DN   DN of the Yabi Administrators user group.
 Ex. *"cn=Yabi Administrators, ou=Groups, dc=your_domain"*